shiyis/politics/README.md

-## POLITIC: A Political Text Ideology Culling Project
+## POLITICS: A Political Opinions, Language, and Ideology Text Interpretation and Classification Solution
-More specifically, this is a one dimensional "ideal point" (the author's political stance or ideological standpoint) projector that utilizes Variational Autoencoding methods to quantify an author's political leaning (the author's political position gets projected onto a one dimensional scale that ranges from moderate to progressive).
+More specifically, this project encompasses a data visualization section that displays contextual information for analysis and a one dimensional "ideal point" (the author's political stance or ideological standpoint) projector that utilizes Variational Autoencoding methods to quantify an author's political leaning (the author's political position gets projected onto a one dimensional scale that ranges from moderate to progressive).

 ---
-### Measuring Political Subjectivity with VAE
+### Dynamically Measuring Political Opinions and Subjectivity with VAE

 Drawing inspiration from one of the studies conducted on measuring political subjectivity and quantifying author's political stance through variational inference, this project will largely follow [this paper](https://github.com/keyonvafa/tbip) to conduct an ad hoc analysis and unsupervised modeling over political content in the format of tweets for eliciting potential interpretable results.

 A simple EDA ([Exploratory Data Analysis](https://medium.com/@lamsampathkumar0/eda-exploratory-data-analysis-project-using-python-de90cbf4e128)) will also be carried out in supporting the final analysis.

----
-### To-dos
-Please check out this [link](https://shiyis.github.io/politix-docs) for updates and supplementary analysis and notes.
-The blog will explain some important context and attach supporting notes.
-The major vocabs will be around understanding PACs, Super PACs, and Electoral College.

 ---
 ### Data